 At St John XXIII our children have access to a mathematics curriculum that instils confidence, exploration and ambition within the subject for all children.
-Inspired by the school’s vision: ‘'We aim for excellence with God at the centre of all we think, do and say' the curriculum allows each child to have opportunities each day to excel with their own learning through access to outstanding teaching.
+Inspired by the school’s vision: ‘'We aim for excellence with God at the centre of all ' the curriculum allows each child to have opportunities each day to excel with their own learning through access to outstanding teaching.

 Our curriculum is broad and well-balanced.
 The maths curriculum builds on prior knowledge and skills acquired in previous year groups.

 Learning is carefully sequenced to ensure children work steadily towards the outcomes of the National Curriculum.